ids-s1-20/project-mac_roni/proposal/proposal.md

 seat have a correlation?
 Y: a graph showing correlation X: overall\_rating (in seat and lounge data set )

-Hypothesis: we expect seat rating to have a stronger correlation than the lounge rating because not everyone uses the lounge.
+Hypothesis: we expect both the seat rating and the lounge rating to both have a positive correlation to the airline rating because both are provided by the airline so this would affect the authors overall rating of the airline.

 To answer this question, only the authors that have rated the airline, lounge and seat will be selected to see if rating either the lounge or